Venture and Innovation Awards

 Venture and Innovation Awards allow short-term projects to take advantage of innovative opportunities and are designed to leverage additional funding.
 For every pound spent by the Cystic Fibrosis Trust to fund a VIA, an additional four pounds has been leveraged from an external agency.

-External agencies that may also fund projects we have awarded a VIA to include industry bodies, research councils, the National Institute for Health Research and biomedical research charities
+We have funded VIAs with leverage from a range of external agencies, such as industry bodies, research councils, the National Institute for Health Research and biomedical research charities.

 Applying for a VIA